 We have looked at some of the ways in which you can track down the source of battery problems, and Wakelock Detector is a free app that can be used to track down those apps and services that are causing your battery to deplete.
 Android itself can provide some information about how your battery is being used, but it does not reveal anything close to the full picture.

 It’s important to remember that wakelocks in themselves are not necessarily a bad thing.
 They occur to prevent apps from being cleared out of memory so that it can keep running in the background – so email can be checked when your screen is turned off etc – but not all apps are well behaved.

-There are two different types of wakelock to consider.
-Partial wakelocks occur when an app or service continues to make use of CPU time but does so in the background, but full wakelocks mean that the screen is either turned on or prevented from turning off – which can obviously be a huge battery drain.
+There are two different types of wakelocks to consider.
+Partial wakelocks occur when an app or service continues to make use of CPU time but does so in the background, but full wakelocks mean that the screen is either turned on or prevented from turning off—which can obviously be a huge battery drain.

 Head over to Google Play and install yourself a copy of Wakelock Detector.

-Launch the app and you’ll be presented with a list of other apps that have initiated a wakelock – partial wakelocks are listed by default, but you can switch to view full wakelocks by tapping the third button from the right and making a selection from the menu that appears.
+Launch the app and you’ll be presented with a list of other apps that have initiated a wakelock—partial wakelocks are listed by default (called “CPU wakelocks in the app), but you can switch to view full wakelocks by tapping the CPU-looking icon and choosing “Screen wakelock.”